 The themes of the first two psalms are the Law of Moses (Ps.1) and the Prophets (Ps.2).
 Psalm 3 arises out of terrible anguish of heart.
 David’s own son has tried to kill him!

-Job is such a good example of the man in psalm 1.
-His walking, standing and sitting all showing godly wisdom.
+We can see a clear example of this practicing believer in Job.
+His walking, standing and sitting showing godly wisdom.